sebtac/MLxE/README.md

 ![github-small](https://github.com/sebtac/MLxE/blob/main/Sewak%20Task%20Modified%20vs.%20ISTB%20Comparison%20-%208-Games%20MA.jpg)

 We, actually, stopped the learning at 500 episodes due to the time it was taking the 8 Thread, 8 CPU cores based implementation of ISTB architecture - 2 hours for the 500 games run.
-We contribute the performance improvement mostly to the introduction of the constant Target Model but not completely.
-When the Target Model was allowed to be updated to the Central Model continuously, it still was training to the 50K level occasionally in similar time span but featured frequently runs where it did not converge well within 3000 games.
-Thus we theorize that two additional factors are responsible for such performance.
-First, the fact that also most examples were generated with the target model (at least later in the training) and that the number of model updates has increased in given iteration (to 112 per iteration) as well as to the higher Batch Size of 64 (was 10).
+We contribute the performance improvement mostly to the introduction of the single Target Model but not completely.
+When the Target Model was allowed to be updated to the Main Model continuously, it was still training to the 50K level occasionally in similar time span but featured frequently runs where it did not converge well within 3000 games.
+Thus we theorize that the following factors are responsible for such performance:
+-	most examples were generated with the target model (at least later in the training)
+-	the number of model updates has increased in given iteration (to 112 per iteration)
+-	the higher Batch Size of 64 (was 10).

 Nevertheless, the are still two factors that introduce inefficiency in the current implementation: Thread Based implementation and the iterative-synchronous nature of the architecture.

 ## MLxE Architecture

-MLxE Architecture is very similar to the ISTB architecture but with two differences:
+MLxE Architecture is very similar to the ISTB architecture but with three differences:

 1.)
 Multiprocessing Implementation - this allows us to address the hardware bottleneck cased by Python's use of Global Interpreter Lock (GIL).
 Without going into details, the key consequence of that implementation is that you can utilize only one core of your processor (and thus only one Process) when running Python programs without special modifications.
 In other words, you can run your program only sequentially not in a parallel fashion.
 Multithreading employed in Sewak's implementation is only partial workaround as it creates multiple threads (not multiple processes) and all are executed within the same process (competing for its resources).
 In some applications, just that adjustment makes wonders but in RL applications it is still inefficient as especially the Example Generation step is highly CPU intensive.
 Heaving each Executor, Memorizer and Learner implemented as individual processes with multiprocessing allows all those workers to be executed in truly parallel fashion.
 Thus it should result in increasingly faster training of RL models as the number of CPU Cores increases on the machine.
 Indeed, we observe it but only up to a point.